ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/transforming-message-formats.md

     - Use the `is` check to check whether the response is `ReservationResponse` and return it as is (i.e., reservation successful).

     - If the response is not a `ReservationResponse` record, log the information at `ERROR` level.
-Return a `http:NotFound` response if the response from the hospital service is an `http:ClientRequestError` response or an `http:InternalServerError` response otherwise.
+Return an `http:NotFound` response if the response from the hospital service is an `http:ClientRequestError` response or an `http:InternalServerError` response otherwise.

 You have successfully developed the required service.